Posted by •CBN Governor Godwin Emefiele | 29 November 2017 | 1,441 times

 The Central Bank of Nigeria (CBN) on Tuesday announced the injection of another $210,000,000 to boost liquidity in the inter-bank Foreign Exchange Market.

 Disclosing this in Abuja, CBN's Acting Director of Corporate Communications Department, Mr. Isaac Okorafor said that $100 million was offered to the wholesale segment, while the Small and Medium Enterprises (SMEs) segment got an allocation of $55 million.
 The invisibles segment (tuition fees, medical payments and Basic Travel Allowance, among others) was allocated $55 million.

 Okorafor said the releases were part of effort aimed at boosting liquidity in the foreign exchange market, facilitating trade and easing remittances for legitimate personal commitments.

 While attributing the long spell of calm in the market to the interventions of the CBN and the cooperation of all stakeholders, Okorafor said the rates between the interbank market and the Bureau de Change segments had all but converged with customers able to buy foreign exchange from either market at not more than N362 to a dollar.

 In spite of the development, he stressed that the CBN would continue in its monitoring of the market in order to ensure that authorised dealers abide by the extant rules.

-Meanwhile, the Naira continued its stability in the foreign exchange market, exchanging at an average of N361/$1 in the Bureau de Change segment of the market on Monday.
+Meanwhile, the Naira maintained its steady rate against the United States Dollar, exchanging for N361/$1 in the BDC segment of the market on Tuesday.

 No comments yet.
 Be the first to post comment.